 Before uploading to your Sketchfab profile, you'll need to create a 3D model or scan.
 There are plenty of software options out there - we've highlighted a few popular ones in the Creating 3D Models section.

-To walk you through the uploading process here, though, we’ve prepared a sample 3D model for you to download.
-Click Download under the viewer and download the FBX file on this model page.
+Exercise: To walk you through the uploading process here, though, we’ve prepared a sample 3D model for you to download.
+Head to this model page and click Download under the viewer to download the FBX file available.

 1. Prepare your 3D Files

 Sketchfab supports lots of 3D formats, and your choice will depend on your 3D software and project needs.
 If you’re unsure which to use, we recommend either OBJ or FBX files - both are reliable, support most 3D features, and most 3D software can export them.